fuzzywe/CODING/SLIDING WINDOW/LENGTH OF LONGEST SUBSTRING WITHOUT ANY REPEATING CHARACTER.md

 - **`set.end()`**: A special marker that tells you when you’ve **reached the end** of the set (meaning the item isn’t in the set).

 A **brute force** approach to solving the problem of finding the length of the longest substring without repeating characters involves checking **all possible substrings** and verifying if they have unique characters.
+The brute force solution you tried is inefficient for large inputs due to its O(n³) time complexity, which can lead to a Time Limit Exceeded (TLE) error on long strings.

+To address this issue, we can use a more efficient algorithm based on the sliding window technique, which operates in O(n) time complexity.
+This approach maintains a window of characters that do not repeat, allowing us to efficiently find the longest substring without repeating characters.

 ### Brute Force Algorithm Steps:
 1. Generate all possible substrings of the input string.